 What if felt silence is not absence but rather the quiet nearness of a gentle embrace?

 What if when we wrestle through the night, as Jacob did in times of old, what if the resulting limp IS the blessing?

 What if hope is not in fact hollow but firmly rooted in a foundation eyes cannot currently see?

-It’s a lesson lifelong for this girl named for what she must relearn again and again.
+It’s a lesson lifelong for this girl named for what she must relearn over and again.
 A gift often wrapped in peculiar packaging.

 Sometimes grace is a shelter and sometimes grace is the rain.

-Sometimes grace is a placeholder, holding off the good as it keeps place for something greater on its way.
+Sometimes grace is a placeholder, holding off the good as it secures space for something greater on its way.

 Sometimes grace is a cradle and sometimes grace is a crucifixion.

 May my eyes behold this gift when wrapped within various forms, remembering at all times that it bestows favor: unmerited and free.